-Participants in the course learn a systematic approach to identifying waste and inefficiencies, comparing and implementing opportunities to reduce toxics, and continually improving a TUR program and with a positive impact on financial performance.
 Offered every fall (check the TURI Calendar) and open to anyone, the Toxics Use Reduction Planner Certification Course provides 48+ hours of core instruction.
 Skills and tools covered are valuable in any production or service context in any industry.
 The material is valuable even for those who may not go on to become TUR Planners.

 MassDEP is responsible for enforcement of and compliance with the TURA program.
 You can learn more about the details of TUR reporting on their website.

 What You Will Learn

 After this Course, you will be able to:

 - Develop results-focused goals and objectives for reducing waste and toxics use, and for improving operational efficiency